 The core indicator 'Abundance of salmon spawners and smolt' is based on the smolt production in rivers with wild salmon stocks.
 It is applicable for all HELCOM countries except Denmark, Germany, Poland and Russia.
-The estimated smolt production is compared to an estimated potential smolt production capacity (PSPC) of rivers15.
+The estimated smolt production is compared to an estimated potential smolt production capacity (PSPC) of rivers 16.
 Based on data from 2011-2015 the indicator was assessed for rivers entering the Gulf of Bothnia, Gulf of Finland, Gulf or Riga, and the Gotland Basin, indicating that good status is only achieved in the area of the northern Quark (HELCOM 2017c).
 New ICES assessment results based on data from 2017 suggest that the development has been positive compared to the previous assessment; according to new results the stock status is good in all assessment areas except the Eastern Baltic and the Gulf of Finland (ICES 2017e).
 These new assessment results will be reflected in an update of the HELCOM core indicator report in 2018.

-The core indicator 'Abundance of sea trout spawners and parr' is based on a comparison of the observed parr densities in rearing habitats with reference potential parr densities in the specified habitats16.
+The core indicator 'Abundance of sea trout spawners and parr' is based on a comparison of the observed parr densities in rearing habitats with reference potential parr densities in the specified habitats 17.
 The indicator is applicable in all HELCOM countries and was last updated in 2014.
 Of the 629 sea trout river populations in the Baltic Sea, 29% were evaluated as having good status, 23% were evaluated as not achieving good status and the remaining rivers were not evaluated.
 In some areas, only 26% wild and mixed sea trout river populations had estimated smolt production achieving the threshold value in 2014 (ICES 2015).
 The status of sea trout stocks is better in the south-western sub-basins where the majority of stocks reach production levels reflecting good status (HELCOM 2015a).
 A positive development in sea trout parr densities since 2012 has been observed in some rivers entering the Gulf of Finland and the Bothnian Sea.

-$^{^{\}rm 15}$ $\,$ The threshold value is defined as 75% of the PSPC
+16 The threshold value is defined as 75% of the PSPC

-16 Good status is achieved when the moving parr densities average over 4-5 years remains above 50% of the reference parr density.
+$^{^{17}}$ Good status is achieved when the moving parr densities average over 4-5 years remains a bove 50% of the reference parr density.

-Implementation of HELCOM actions related to the conservation of salmon and sea trout rivers (Table 3.2.1).
+Implementation of HELCOM actions related to the conservation of salmon and sea trout

+HELCOM has agreed to develop an overview of common practices and recommendations for restoration of salmon and sea trout rivers (Table 3.2.1).
 The development of recommendations on management and conservation measures have not started but will be implemented through the RETROUT project (start October 2017), with HELCOM as a partner.